DrakirL/DrakirL.github.io/p10/class/exorcist.md

 You gain Advantage on any Save that one of your Sworn Enemies forces you to make.

 ### Level 4: Brand of Binding/Tethering?
 Nowhere to Run?
-While a creature is Branded by you, any Speed it has is reduced to 1 pace, it can’t sprint as part of the Move Action, and if it attempts to teleport or leave its current plane by any means, it must make a Will Save against your Magic Might. <br>
+While a creature is Branded by you, any Speed it has is reduced to 1 pace, it can’t sprint as part of the Move Action, and if it attempts to teleport or leave its current plane by any means, it must make a Will Save against your Magic Might.<br>
 On a failed Save, the attempt to teleport or leave the plane fails and the creature is Stunned until the end of your next turn.

 ### Level 5: Sealed Fate
-When you make a Martial Attack against one of your *Sworn Enemies* and miss, you may still deal half damage.
-(DETAILS?
-PHRASING?
-More?)
+When you make a Martial Attack against a Sworn Enemy and roll your Combat Skill Die, you may do so with Advantage.

 ## Exorcist Subclass: Order of Slayers
 THEME: ???